Arctic Shipping Electronic Commercial Clearances Pilot Program

 Acceptable description: iron ore, fuel, oil, community supplies

-Field no. 14 - Explanation: Please provide a short explanation as to why you require the ASECC Program for your shipping company.
+Field no. 15 - Explanation: Provide a short explanation as to why you require the ASECC Pilot Program for your shipping company.
 Indicate a reasonable threshold of difficulty in physically reporting at a designated C/VESS port upon arrival in Canadian waters, prior to continuing the voyage to the Arctic destination.
 The rationale may be related to costs, distance from point of arrival in Canadian waters to the C/VESS port, draft restrictions, etc.

 - Date modified: